-We must return to the three chronological indications offered by Rabbi Yosse: Saturday Night, the first year of the sabbatical cycle, and Jehoiarib watch.
+We must return to the three chronological indications offered by Rabbi Yosse: Saturday night, the first year of the sabbatical cycle, and the Jehoiarib’s watch.
 The first two are probably correct in relation to the second destruction.
-The roman historian Cassius Dio states “Thus was Jerusalem destroyed on the very day of Saturn, the day which even now the Jews reverence most” (Casius Dio, Hist.
+As the Roman historian Cassius Dio states, “Thus was Jerusalem destroyed on the very day of Saturn, the day which even now the Jews reverence most” (Cassius Dio, Hist.
 66.7.1).
 According to Cassius, the destruction happened on Saturday.
-Also, the statement that the temple was ruined on the first year of the sabbatical cycle is also correct.
-From 1930 until today in the of Zoar (a city located on the Dead Sea coast) cemetery new headstones are emerging.
+The statement that the temple was ruined on the first year of the sabbatical cycle is also correct.
+New headstones have been emerging in the cemetery of Zoar (a city located on the Dead Sea coast) since 1930.
 Most of the tombstones used a double dating method, which included the number of years since the second destruction and the year according to the sabbatical cycle, for example: משתה קדמיתה דשמטתה שנת תלת מא ושתין ורבע שנין לחרבן בית מקדשה". " [= First year for the Shmita (i.e. the sabbatical cycle); Three hundred and sixty-four years for the destruction of the Temple].
-Dozens of the tombstones revealed that the year of destruction was indeed the first year of sabbatical cycle, in accordance with R. Yosse.
-It seems that the tradition of R. Yosse about the day and the year is affirmed.
-What about the name of the priestly watch?
-Unfortunately, we don’t have any reliable source that may confirm this.
+Dozens of the tombstones reveal that the year of the destruction was indeed the first year of the sabbatical cycle, as stated by Rabbi Yosse.
+This seems affirmation of the tradition used by him to determine the day and the year.
+But what about the name of the priestly watch?
+Unfortunately, we have no reliable source confirming it.

-It may be that the solution to the source on which Rabbi Yosse relies is the Mishmarot list from Qumran or a similar list.
+It may be that the solution to the source on which Rabbi Yosse relied is the Mishmarot list in Qumran or a similar one.
 Rabbi Yosse claims that the two destructions occurred after the sabbatical year.
-As mentioned above, in relation to the second destruction his remark is based on chronological reality.
-But what about the first destruction?
-Below I will discuss in detail another Talmudic tradition on this subject, but at this point it is important to note on the fact that was emphasized by Milikowski that dating the first destruction to the first year of the sabbatical cycle is inconsistent with the sabbatical chronology which governs the Midrash Seder Olam.
-Hence, Rabbi Yosse’ remark that the first destruction also occurred in the first year of the sabbatical cycle is based on a different tradition, which is different from the chronological tradition of the Midrash, and this tradition was quoted by Rabbi Yosse.
+As noted, in terms of the second destruction, his remark is based on chronological reality.
+But what about the first?
+Below I will discuss in detail another Talmudic tradition on this subject.
+At this point, however, I must note an important fact emphasized by Milikowski, namely that dating the first destruction to the first year of the sabbatical cycle is inconsistent with the sabbatical chronology that governs the Midrash Seder Olam.
+Hence, Rabbi Yosse’s remark that the first destruction also occurred in the first year of the sabbatical cycle must be based on a different tradition from the chronological one of the Midrash, and this tradition was quoted by Rabbi Yosse.

-We have no way of tracing this tradition, but it is worth considering that this tradition originated in the same social circles that formed the priestly course of Qumran.
-The Qumran list indeed places the Jehoiarib house on Yom Kippur and on the year after the sabbatical year, but this is a ritual schedule and not an historical schedule.
-This list has no reference to any historical event.
-In other words, it is necessary to find a connection between the social circle that created the Mishmarot list and the claim that the first destruction did occur on Yom Kippur and on the first year of the sabbatical cycle.
+We have no way of tracing this tradition, but it is worth considering that it originated in the same social circles that formed the priestly course of the Qumran.
+Indeed, the Qumran list designates the house of Jehoiarib on Yom Kippur and in the year after the sabbatical year.
+Nonetheless, this is a ritual schedule and not an historical schedule.
+The list contains no reference to any historical event.
+In other words, we need to find a connection between the social circle that created the Mishmarot list and the claim that the first destruction did occur on Yom Kippur and on the first year of the sabbatical cycle.

-Before proceeding we must specify another chronological cycle.
-Yom Kippur is not just a Day of Atonement, but it is also the New Year (rosh hashana) of the Jubilee cycle as the Torah states:
+Before proceeding, we must discuss another chronological cycle.
+Yom Kippur is not simply a Day of Atonement, but, as the Torah states, it is also the New Year (rosh hashana) of the Jubilee cycle: